 Recently, over Memorial Day weekend our family took a tent camping trip to Yogi Bear’s Jellystone Park.
 I never knew that there was actually a real Jellystone but apparently there are campgrounds throughout the United States.
-That trip was one of the BEST vacation trips we’ve taken as a family!
+This trip was one of the BEST vacation trips we’ve taken as a family!

 Later, we ate lunch and took a little nap and then went on another hike.
 We came back to the campground where it was time to go on a hayride with Yogi and to snatch a picture with him.
-After, we ate hot dogs and went to a karaoke concert where many kids and families participated including us, we sang the Alphabet song that our 2 year old choose to sing.
+After, we ate hot dogs and went to a karaoke concert where many kids and families participated including us, we sang the Alphabet song that our 2 year old chose to sing.

 |Hayride fun with Yogi|

 The next day, we enjoyed the same breakfast as the day before and played in the streams and pool once again and then to an activity area where Lincoln got his face painted.
 At this point, we were thinking we were so glad we stayed 3 nights because we wouldn’t be ready to leave.
 We decided to take a trip into Gatlinburg where we ate lunch and then took a 1.6 mile hike on the Trillium Gap Trail up to Grotto Falls.

 We forgot our child backpack carrier so mostly my husband carried our daughter Julia but I’m pleased to say our 3 year old Lincoln hiked the whole entire way up to the falls, which was about the distance of a 5k round trip.
 The falls were a site to see and there were many tourist hiking as well.
 When we got back, we ate dinner, showered and enjoyed a country concert, then enjoyed a campfire & smores.